International Students

 * Lost library books or any vandalism or damage to school property.

-All fees are inclusive of GST of 12.5%
+All fees are inclusive of GST

 The above fees are for a student at Pukekohe Intermediate School for one (1) year.
-Students enrolled for one or two terms pay for their stationery and trips.
+Students enrolled for only one or two terms pay for their stationery and trips.

 Fee Protection for International Students